Roblox/creator-docs/content/en-us/luau/type-checking.md

 ## Type Exports

-To export a type from a `Class.ModuleScript`, use the `export` keyword:
+To make it so a type can be used outside of a `Class.ModuleScript`, use the `export` keyword:

 ```lua title="Types Module in ReplicatedStorage"
 export type Cat = {